Westgate, the mouth of Berkeley Street opposite College Street

 long cartouche we seems to have 'Letter Press and Copperplat'.
 The

 lower word is cut through by three windows, presumably added to the

-building when it was converted from a works into a residence.
+building when it was converted from industrial to residential use.

 A detail from the other direction shows that the 'E' is mainly still